-Safety Planning Caledon\Dufferin Victim Services encourages individuals to be more conscious of their personal safety in various surroundings.
-To accomplish this, the organization provides comprehensive safety planning and offers programs that improve an individual's safety while increasing self-confidence.
-A safety plan is a combination of suggestions, plans and responses created to help victims reduce their risk of harm.
-It is an individualized tool designed in response to a client's specific and unique circumstances.
-Victim Crisis Assistance & Referral Service CDVS Crisis Responder Volunteer Program Caledon\Dufferin Victim Services recognizes that abuse and tragedy are key contributors in the cycle of poverty and mental health issues and provision of immediate support/assistance lessens the impact of adverse events.
+Caledon\Dufferin Victim Services recognizes that abuse and tragedy are key contributors in the cycle of poverty and mental health issues and provision of immediate support/assistance lessens the impact of adverse events.
 Comprehensively trained staff and crisis responders attend in person or by phone or virtually following a criminal act, tragic circumstance and/or disaster 24/7/365.
 CDVS Crisis Responders are trained to provide emotional and practical support, safety planning and needs assessment to the victim in a trauma informed, culturally competent manner.
 Responders provide community connections and resources for longer term needs.
-Our number of volunteers ranged from 35-51 with 14 yearly trainings and workshops/speakers such as; The Violence Link, Caledon OPP, Assaulted Women's Hotline, Virtual Resilience, Mental Health First Aid, Caledon Meals on Wheels and a virtual Residential School tour.
-More Agency Programs....
+Our number of volunteers ranged from 35-51 and this year we hosted 14 trainings and workshops including Art as Therapy, Senior Trauma and Traumatic Loss, Sexual Assault Unit - Headwaters Hospital and Safetalk certification.

+More Agency Programs